The First Attack Ads: Hollywood vs. Upton Sinclair

 “Nicely done.
 Certainly resonates: plus sa change, plus c’est la meme chose.” — David Ansen, chief Newsweek film critic for three decades.

-“Great film–a fine piece of work.” — Paul Begala, political strategist and counselor to President Bill Clinton, now a CNN commentator.
+“Great film–a fine piece of work.
+All of us who love politics, campaigns, and democracy should see it.
+Greg Mitchell tells an important story from decades ago that presaged much of today’s politics. ” — Paul Begala, political strategist and counselor to President Bill Clinton, now a CNN commentator.

 “Really well-written and researched.
 Poor Uppie–what might have been….” — Sarah Kernochan, director of Academy Award winners Marjoe and Thoth, screenwriter for Sommersby, Impromptu, and other films